nicbov/Parallel_algos-Multithreading-and-Parallel-Algorithims-/README.md

 | 4       | 15.000    | 4.00x   |

 What I Learned:

-Writing clean, modular C code for multithreaded computation.
+Writing clean C code for multithreaded computation.
 Using pthreads to manage threads safely and efficiently.
 Benchmarking and profiling for performance measurement.
 Using CMake and Makefiles for cross-platform builds and easy compilation.
 Handling large data sets and ensuring correctness with parallel algorithm.

 License